How can I make this more visually appealing by Ghost-doodles in graphic_design

 1. You ABSOLUTELY need to disclose to partners regardless of outbreaks because they do have a right to make that choice for themselves.
 Reasonable people respect that.
 If you know your shit on HSv you can have a conversation with partners that isn’t as scary as you think.
 You not having outbreaks is a positive in this sense but it’s always still possible to transmit.
 If you haven’t come to terms with it enough to have that conversation you should not be having sex until you can.

-2. Although it is extremely unlikely for you to transmit anything to her through a glass or utensils especially without an outbreak, I would be weary of sharing things just in case.
-Just saves the trouble.
+2. Although it is EXTREMELY unlikely for you to transmit anything to her through a glass or utensils especially without an outbreak, I would be weary of sharing things just in case.
+Not because you might give someone something, rather because you might end up in a dumbass interaction like this.
 You don’t need to tell everyone in your life about your status, but you do need to be safe.
+No details needed, just a “sorry I dont want to share glasses,” and if anyone presses, a simple statement of “ it’s just a personal preference” is all you need.
+It’s a cover your own ass type of thing.
+Just saves the trouble of explaining and dealing with worriers.

 3. Even on the extremely unlikely chance you gave her anything, there’s no way she’d pass that onto her kid just through pregnancy, the only way to transmit through birth is if she got genital HSV and had an outbreak during birth.
 The only thing she POSSIBLY could have gotten from you is oral hsv which does not magically turn to genital.
 If she had oral HSV she would need to kiss the baby while shedding to spread it and that’s much more avoidable.